Rashtriya Indian Military College: Notable alumni

 Royals were highly inspired by the college, and most royals from Indian Princely States joined the college.
 Jagaddipendra Narayan Bhup Bahadur (15 December 1915 – 11 April 1970), Maharaja of Cooch Behar State was an alumnus of the college.
 The Colonel Sawai Maharaj Sahib Shri Deshpal Singh Ju Deo of Ajaigarh cousin of H.H.
 Sawai Maharaja Punya Pratap Singh Sahib Bahadur of Ajaigarh passed out from the same and was classmate of General GG Bewoor.

 Cadets namely Piyush Sunil Deshmukh (Equestrian), Jaikant Mishra (Mountaineering), Praveen Kumar (Mountaineering) have earned the "Chief of Army Staff Commendation Card" for achievements in their fields respectively during their tenure at the school itself.
 The school has an alumni network called the Rimcollian Old Boys Association (ROBA), founded in 1949 by then Major General Hira Lal Atal.
 ROBA has been conducting alumni meets since then.
 However the official registration of the ROBA as a society was shaped in year 2000.
 Today this membership stands at 2808.
 The Rimcollian Journal, the Website, The Rimcollian E-Group and the Centennial Series Calendars are the vital branches of the ROBA.
 The alumni also have mailing groups on the internet through which they interact.

 Recently organised 2000 Millennium Reunion was attended by 140 Rimcollians.
 At the General Body meeting, the millennium volume Coffee Table Book, ‘Cradle of Bravery’ was released by Dr NM ‘Appa’ Ghatate.
 Edited and conceived by senior journalist Sidharth Mishra.

 On 14 March 2022, a book titled 'Valour & Wisdom: 100 Years of Unparalleled Leadership' has been came out.
 This historical compendium informs readers about actual and exciting aspects of history based on a variety of facts, figures, and numbers that are typically unknown to readers.
 The book is fittingly authored by 26 Rimcollians and edited by Air Marshal PP Reddy (retd) and senior journalist Sidharth Mishra.

 Sports

 Sports and games played at RIMC include boxing, football, cricket, athletics, horse riding, hockey, squash, swimming and shooting.
-RIMC has produced International level sports persons in the games of squash, shooting and horse riding.
+RIMC has produced International level sportspersons in the games of squash, shooting and horse riding.

 It has produced great squash players like Nishkal Dwivedi, Brig.
 Raj Manchanda and Lt Col Shakti Singh.
 Alumni Poshuk Aluwalia has represented India in shooting in 2010 SAF games at Dhaka where he won a medal.

 RIMC alumni Piyush Sunil Deshmukh also represented India in an International Horse Show at Sydney, Australia.
 He fetched four medals at a young age of just 16 years.
 Achudev S an alumnus of RIMC and a cadet at NDA had represented India in the International Services Athletic Meet in Turkey.